nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 13. Attach Fragment to ViewHolder within the onCreateViewHolder() method in ProductListRecyclerViewAdapter.
 14. Configure ProductListViewHolder.getItemCount() method to return hard-coded Integer 100 (for testing purposes).

+Next Set of Steps:

+1. Create a Data Class e.g. Product, and include a CTOR, Field(s), and GET/SETters.
+2. Create Data Items and store them into a ListArray.
+These just represent data that would come from any data source e.g. a DB.
+3. In ProductListRecyclerViewAdapter create a field as a Collection of e.g. Products, create a CTOR with the product param.
+4. Bind data items to Fragments inside of ViewHolders within method onBindViewHolder(). (see Class Code Repo for the TextView holder code that goes in here).
+Include a codeblock that will call products.get(position).getName() and assign the output to String productName. 'productFragementTextView.setText(position + ". " + productName);'.
+Also include  in getItemCount() method 'return products.size()'.

+Make Entries TAP-able:

 ## References

 Raul: logcat [Colors](https://stackoverflow.com/questions/39993867/android-studio-logcat-colors/39993868#39993868)